Composite Decking – “Wood” You Know the Difference?

 POLYURETHANE

 Polyurethane decking is preferred by TDS because it is durable and can be assembled in long lengths, using finger joints, and the exact-fit template is installed like the company’s signature teak, in pre-fit, digitized panels.
-TDS uses polyurethane brands like Esthec or Herculan because they can be cut into any customized shape on a CNC machine and placed on a deck that receives high traffic, like a helipad, tender garage, or yacht beach clubs.
+TDS uses polyurethane brands Esthec and TDS CompositeDeck because they can be cut into any customized shape on a CNC machine and placed on a deck that receives high traffic, like a helipad, tender garage, or yacht beach clubs.
 These materials are highly durable, water- and UV-resistant, and repairable.

 Composite decking requires less maintenance